Chinese Dragon or Loong — Meaning, Mythology, Types, History, and Art

 Dragon Zhu Long, the deity of Mount Zhong, has several thousands of miles long, snake-shaped red body, with a human head.

 When his eyes open, here comes the daytime; when his eyes close, darkness falls on earth.

 He never eats nor sleeps, and barely breathes.
 The wind is his blowing, winter is his exhalation, and summer is his inhalation.

 Dragon Ying Long

-Ying Long is a yellow dragon that has two wings, who lives in the middle of the sky and is superior to the Four Symbols in ancient Chinese Astrology (Azure Dragon in East, White Tiger in West, Vermilion Bird in South, and Black Tortoise in North), and is the representative of the earth in the Five Elements Theory.
+Ying Long is a yellow dragon that has two wings, who lives in the middle of the sky and is superior to the Four Symbols in ancient Chinese Astrology (Azure Dragon in the East, White Tiger in the West, Vermilion Bird in the South, and Black Tortoise in the North), and is the representative of the earth in the Five Elements Theory.

-In ancient legends, Ying Long had assisted Yellow Emperor (Huang Di) in his unification wars through perishing strong enemies and made great contributions in helping Yu the Great to defeat the huge floods.
+In ancient legends, Ying Long had assisted Yellow Emperor (Huang Di) in his unification wars by perishing strong enemies and made great contributions in helping Yu the Great to defeat the huge floods.

 Azure Dragon or Qing Long

 Hence, it is also the symbolization of hope, life, and vitality.